SwapnilSonawane894/spiot-feedback-portal/replit.md

 **Framework:** Next.js API Routes.

-**Database:** Firebase Firestore (NoSQL) via Firebase Admin SDK v13.5.0, with a custom service layer for operations.
+**Database:** MongoDB (NoSQL) with native MongoDB driver, featuring a custom service layer for all database operations.

 **Authentication:** NextAuth v4 using pure JWT-based sessions and a credentials provider.
 Passwords are hashed with bcrypt (10 rounds).
-Role-Based Access Control (ADMIN, HOD, STAFF, STUDENT) is enforced at the API level, with users stored in the 'users' Firestore collection.
+Role-Based Access Control (ADMIN, HOD, STAFF, STUDENT) is enforced at the API level, with users stored in the 'users' MongoDB collection.

-**Firestore Collections:**
+**MongoDB Collections:**
 - **users**: Core authentication, roles, department, and academic year.
 - **departments**: Organizational units.
 - **academicYears**: Academic year groupings with optional department assignment for filtering.